jonlake5/miq-phpipam/README.md

-# ManageIQ
-# PHPIPAM
-# miq-phpipam

-# PHPIPAM Module for ManageIQ
+# phpIPAM Extension for ManageIQ

 ## Information
-This is tested against PHPIPAM 1.2 and ManageIQ Darga using self-service provisioning on VMware
+This is tested against phpIPAM 1.2 and ManageIQ Darga using self-service provisioning on VMware

+It doesn't require any patches to phpIPAM code

 ## Prereqs

-In PHPIPAM take the following steps:
+In phpIPAM take the following steps:

-1. Create a user and password
+1. Create a user with admin permissions and a password

 2. Enable API (Administration>phpIPAM settings>Feature Settings>API)

-3. Create an API key (Administration>API) for either SSL or none (crypt does not work with this extension)
+3. Create an API key (Administration>API) with either SSL or none as the App security (crypt does not work with this extension)

 Install the httparty ruby gem on the manageIQ server